Range Voting

 combined with psychology.
 Essentially, more voter "honesty" is more

-reasonably possible under range voting, as opposed to Approval and other voting systems
+reasonably possible under score voting, as opposed to Approval and other voting systems

 which frustrate voters' honest desires to support third party views.